chuckwolber/cctools/ccct/README.md

 statement worksheet and on the command line interface during the categorization process.

-When adding transactions to an existing statement worksheet the colon delimited category string must match the existing categories in the statement worksheet header, or `ccct` will exit with an error.
+When adding transactions to an existing statement worksheet the allocation columns must match the existing categories in the statement worksheet header or `ccct` will exit with an error.

 The use of very short category names is advisable in order to simplify the categorization process.
+Configuring allocation columns with a configuration file allows for the addition of a long description string.

 ## Open Financial Exchange (OFX)
 QFX is Quicken's proprietary superset of the OFX specification which is